 The original goal of this experiment was to look for differences in behavior of the two filter types under "extreme circumstances," which could mean one of a few things.
-A property of operational amplifiers is that there is a limit, called the slew rate, to how quickly they can react to a change in input potential.
-My original plan was to supply the filters with square waves and analyze the frequency components that were so high that the speed of potential change in those components would be faster than the op-amp's slew rate.
-I couldn't do that though because I do not have access to an oscilloscope that could sample quickly enough to capture frequency components high enough to stress the op-amp's slew rate.
-Operational amplifiers have another weakness, which is that they can't produce an output potential that is higher than the potential supplied to them (the "saturation potential").
+Operational amplifiers have several weaknesses, one of which is that they can't produce an output potential that is higher than the potential supplied to them (the "saturation potential").
 I intended to stress this aspect of op-amps by increasing the amplitude of the input signal past the saturation potential, but as I was increasing the input signal's amplitude, I started to notice unexpected behavior long before I got to the saturation potential and decided to study that instead.

-The experimental setup consisted of the two circuits described in the Figures 1 and 2, supplied with an input square wave with a frequency of 187 Hz and an amplitude of 10 V, far below the op-amp's saturation potential of 15 V. Output voltage was read by an oscilloscope sampling at 20 kHz.
+The experimental setup consisted of the two circuits described in the Figures 1a and 1b, supplied with an input square wave with a frequency of 187 Hz and an amplitude of 10 V, far below the op-amp's saturation potential of 15 V. Output voltage was read by an oscilloscope (LabJack U3-HV) sampling at 20 kHz.